semaphoreci/docs/docs/examples/using-terraform-with-google-cloud.md

 [language guides][language-guides] as a starting point.
 - Basic familiarity with Git and SSH.

-## Store credentials in secrets
+## Storing credentials in secrets

-- Store the Google Cloud credentials
+- Storing Google Cloud credentials

-Assuming that your Google Cloud credentials are stored on your computer in `/home/<username>/.ssh/gcp.json` use the following command to create a secret on Semaphore:
+Assuming that your Google Cloud credentials are stored on your computer in `/home/<username>/.ssh/gcp.json`, use the following command to create a secret on Semaphore:

 ``` bash